FanatikAsm/FanatikAsm/README.md

 # 💫 About Me:
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kazahstan.
-- :telescope: I’m currently working on:
+- :telescope: I’m currently working on: my own BIOS version.
+Use only Assembly language.
-- :seedling: I’m currently learning:
+- :seedling: I’m currently learning: how can i use power management in my BIOS version.
-- :zap:
+- :zap: Interesting fact : I like hardcode progamming with puzzles and difficulties.
-- :mailbox:How to reach me:
+- :mailbox: How to reach me: dzonkarter.1995@gmail.com